anuja01/JSInterviewQnA/JS_QUESTIONS.md

 5. What do you mean by <b>Closure</b> in Javascript?
    A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.
    **Kyle Sympson definition**
-   Closure is when a function 'remembers' its lexical scope event when the function is executed outside that lexical scope.
+   Closure is when a function 'remembers' its lexical scope even when the function is executed outside that lexical scope.
    ```javascript
    // outer function
    function outer() {